Zwogli/CI-CD-Exercise/README.md

 4. Edit "up.bat"

 ```
-git pull              @Rem Pull your Repository
+git pull              > Pull your Repository
-git add .             @Rem Add all changes to your stage
+git add .             > Add all changes to your stage
-git commit -m "%*"    @Rem Write a commit message. %* is a Variable on Windows
+git commit -m "%*"    > Write a commit message. %* is a Variable on Windows
-git push              @Rem Push your changes in your repository
+git push              > Push your changes in your repository
-call ng build         @Rem "call" waits for the current project to be build
+call ng build         > "call" waits for the current project to be build
-call git ftp push     @Rem Update your ftp-server
+call git ftp push     > Update your ftp-server
 ```

 ## Run your "up.bat"